istarlet/derby-city-drip/README.md

 You can view the original **Derby City Drip** project [here](https://github.com/istarlet/derby_city_drip).

-I created a one-page website for the fictional **Derby City Drip** coffee shop for my FEWD [Code Kentucky](https://codekentucky.org/) project.
-The design mockups came from [Code Louisville FEWD Coffee Shop](https://github.com/CodeLouisville/FEWD-CoffeeShop).
-I approached this project like I was a frontend web developer and my job was to turn the provided mockups into a fully functioning one-page website.
-I tried to recreate the mockups as faithfully as possible.

 ## How to Run this Project

 To run this project: